luvolondon/fvtt-module-jitsiwebrtc/README.md

 v.0.2.1 - v.0.2.6 Several fixes for acting dynamically on incoming A/V tracks, now with Audio-only, Video-only

 # License
-This Foundry VTT module, writen by Luvolondon, is licensed under a Creative Commons Attribution 4.0 International License.
+This Foundry VTT module, writen by Luvolondon , is licensed under a Creative Commons Attribution 4.0 International License.